lucylow/Starfish/README.md

 ### Introduction
 Quality data is an asset for data scientists and researchers.
 Help grow the decentralized data ecosystem by allowing users to explore, download, and publish open data sets.

-Target base: Consumers who need massive amounts of data.
-AI specialists, data scientists, big data engineerins, or buisness intelligence professionals.
+Target base: AI specialists, data scientists, big data engineers, or buisness intelligence professionals.

 ---
 Judging Criteria